michaelyaziji/KnowTheePsych/README.md

 ```

 ## Privacy
-This application is designed with privacy in mind:
+This application is designed with strict privacy and HIPAA compliance in mind:
-- No long-term storage of PII without explicit permission
+- No long-term storage of PHI (Protected Health Information) without explicit permission
 - Data is processed locally where possible
 - Temporary storage only for the duration of the session
+- No external data sharing beyond what's needed for AI processing

 ## License
 Proprietary - All rights reserved